acteng/atip/docs/developer_guide.md

 ## Code overview

-This repository contains the Svelte ATIP app.
+This repository contains the Svelte app.
 Our tech stack is:

 - [Vite](https://vitejs.dev) as the build tool
 - [Svelte](https://svelte.dev) as the UI framework
 - [MapLibre GL](https://maplibre.org) as the map
 - [GOV.UK frontend](https://frontend.design-system.service.gov.uk) for styling

-There are some related repositorites also part of ATIP:
+There are some related repositorites:

-- [atip-data-prep](https://github.com/acteng/atip-data-prep) is a set of scripts to generate data files that ATIP loads
+- [atip-data-prep](https://github.com/acteng/atip-data-prep) is a set of scripts to generate data files that the Scheme Browser loads
-- [route-snapper](https://github.com/dabreegster/route_snapper/) is a tool to draw routes snapped to existing roads
+- [route-snapper](https://github.com/dabreegster/route_snapper/) is a tool to draw routes and areas snapped to existing roads
-- [osm2streets](https://github.com/a-b-street/osm2streets) is a library to process and query OpenStreetMap data

 ### Contributions to this doc